MrGKanev/email-tailwindcss-templates/README.md

 ## About

 This is a collection of gorgeous HTML transactional email templates, built using [Maizzle](https://maizzle.com/) and [Tailwind CSS](https://tailwindcss.com/).

-And yes, they support Dark Mode out of the box :)
+They support Dark Mode out of the box.

 ![Screenshot of HTML transactional emails](screenshot.png)